venekamp/venekamp.github.io/_posts/2016-12-25-creating-a-tag-page-in-jekyll.md

 ## There is a plugin for that!
 One could use a plugin that does it all for you.
 Or, one could even write your one plugin to get the best possible experience.
-Well, the latter might nog work for you.
+Well, the latter might not work for you.
 Depending where you publish your site, restrictions on execution of plugins might apply.
 Especially when you develop your own plugins.
 GitHub does not allow you to bring your own plugins for example.
 By using the Liquid templating you keep control